xamarin/xamarin-forms-book-samples/README.md

 # xamarin-forms-book-samples

 Sample code for the book *Creating Mobile Apps with Xamarin.Forms*.
-The book can be downloaded from https://docs.microsoft.com/en-us/xamarin/xamarin-forms/creating-mobile-apps-xamarin-forms/.
+The book can be downloaded from https://docs.microsoft.com/xamarin/xamarin-forms/creating-mobile-apps-xamarin-forms/.

+A handful of F# samples in this repo are available via the [Microsoft code sample browser](https://docs.microsoft.com/samples/browse/?products=xamarin&languages=fsharp), but there are over 1,000 projects and the majority of them are only available by cloning the repo.

 ## Notes